 The SFS was designed in 1935 by the U.S. Soil Conservation Service (Work et al., 1965).
-This snow sampler consists of 0.76 m-long sections of aluminum tube (I.D. = 3.81 cm; 11.4 cm2).
+This snow sampler consists of

+0.76 m-long sections of aluminum tube (I.D. = 3.81 cm; 11.4 cm2).
 The first section is equipped with a tooth cutter at one end and is threaded at the other, enabling the assembly of multiple sections to adjust for snow depth.
-The external sampler surface bears a ruler that is graduated in cm (\pm 0.5 cm), which permits measurement of snow depth once the sampler is inserted vertically from the snow surface down to the ground.
+The external sampler surface bears a ruler that is graduated in cm (± 0.5 cm), which permits measurement of snow depth once the sampler is inserted vertically from the snow surface down to the ground.
 After snow depth has been measured, the SFS is inserted deeper into the ground to plug the end, allowing the snow tube to be removed from the snowpack without having to dig down to the ground surface.
 Given the sandy soil that was found on the experimental site, the plug that was produced was generally thin.
 When the plug was absent, the presence of sand particles at the end of the snow core was used to validate the correct sampling of the snow.
 If there were no plug or sand particles, the measurement was resumed since it is not possible to exclude the hypothesis that snow had fallen through the sampler opening during its extraction.
 The small diameter of the SFS normally retains the snow core within the tube when it is extracted.
 Slots along the tube allow the observer to read the snow core length.
-The SFS uses a spring balance that is calibrated in cm of water equivalent, which enables direct weighing of the sampler (\pm 10 mm SWE).
+The SFS uses a spring balance that is calibrated in cm of water equivalent, which enables direct weighing of the sampler (± 1 cm SWE).
 The SWE of a snow core was calculated by subtracting the empty sampler mass from the mass of the snow-filled sampler.

-The HQ sampler (HQS) was designed by the provincial electrical utility Hydro-Qu'ebec (HQ) to provide their employees with an alternative SWE measurement method, particularly when snow conditions caused SFS measurements to be unreliable, such as presence of melt-freeze crust or ice layers that would clog the SFS.
+The HQ sampler (HQS) was designed by the provincial electrical utility Hydro-Québec (HQ) to provide their employees with an alternative SWE measurement method, particularly when snow conditions caused SFS measurements to be unreliable, such as presence of melt-freeze crust or ice layers that would clog the SFS.
 The HQS is constructed of a 1.45 m-long aluminum tube (I.D.= 12.1 cm; 114.4 cm2), toothed at one end and displaying a graduated ruler on its surface (\pm 0.5 cm).
-When the observer perceived that the HQS has reached the ground, the snow depth of the snow cover is measured.
-Like the SFS, the

-HQS has side slots enabling the user to read the snow depth and the snow core length while it is still inside the sampler.
+Like the SFS, the HQS has side slots enabling the user to read the snow core length while it is still inside the sampler.
 Due to the larger diameter of the sampler, once inserted in the snow, it is necessary to dig to the ground surface to insert a plate in a slot at its base to prevent snow loss from the sampler during its extraction from the snowpack.
-Like the SFS, the HQS was inserted a few centimeters deeper in the ground to ensure the plate has been inserted below the snow column.
-The insertion of the plate is done meticulously in an effort to minimise simultaneously snow lost and soil particle.
-Once extracted, the snow tube is held horizontally, then the plate is removed, enabling the observer to confirm the quality of its sampling.
-The presence of a small amount of particles at the end of the snow core is considered optimal.
-These particles are removed manually before any subsequent manipulations.
 The snow core is then emptied into a container, which was weighed using an electronic handheld suspended weighing scale (\pm 50 g).
 From these measurements, the snow core density, ρ_S (g cm-3), was calculated, according to the following equation (Kinar and Pomeroy, 2015a):

+150

-$$\rho_S = \frac{w}{\pi \times (r)^2 \times h} \tag{1}$$
+$$\rho_S = \frac{w}{\pi \times (r)^2 \times h}$$

+(1)

 where w is the snow core mass (g), r is the inner radius of the sampler (cm), and h is the snow depth (cm).
 The w value was calculated by subtracting the empty container mass from the mass of the snow-filled container.
-With this density value, the snow sampler SWE, SWE_S (mm), was calculated using the following equation (Pomeroy and Gray, 1995):
+With this density value, the snow sampler SWE, SWE_S (cm), was calculated using the following equation (Pomeroy and Gray, 1995):

-$$SWE_S = 10 (h \times \rho_S)$$ (2)
+$$SWE_S = h \times \rho_S \tag{2}$$